learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 ```

 This example won't work yet, since we don't have a `Game` class set up, but
-we'll see how to get this code working soon!
+we'll soon see how to get this code working!

 ## Conclusion